|

-I am presently discussing the programming and transfer of this research to the Maritime History Archive of Memorial University of Newfoundland in St. John's with the cooperation of the Newfoundland Shipwreck Preservation Society of Newfoundland & Labrador.
+I am presently discussing the programming and transfer of this research to the Maritime History Archive of Memorial University of Newfoundland in St. John's with the cooperation of the Shipwreck Preservation Society of Newfoundland & Labrador.

 The last decade (+) has been very difficult with the loss of my main income with the 2008 recession, then relocating to the west coast, followed by an almost 6-year wait for a double lung transplant (non-smoker).
 My recuperation has allowed me much time to continue reviewing newly found sources of shipwreck information.